Max Verstappen captures Italian GP ahead of Norris for first victory since May | TSN

 Verstappen was told to give the place back and duly did so but the Red Bull driver reclaimed the lead at the start of lap four, diving past Norris into turn one.

-“We went so long so the soft tyres seemed like a good tyre to put on," Piastri said.
+“We went so long so the soft tires seemed like a good tire to put on," Piastri said.
 "We were staying out for safety cars if we got any.
 A little incident at the end but it’s okay.”

 Hamilton was just behind his former Mercedes teammate George Russell, with Alex Albon, Gabriel Bortoleto, Kimi Antonelli and Isack Hadjar rounding out the top 10.